Iurie Miterev

 Iurie Miterev (28 February 1975 – 27 June 2012) was a Moldovan footballer.

 Club career

 Miterev came to fame when he became runner-up in the top goalscoring chart of the Moldovan league in 1996–97 with 34 goals, only one behind Serghei Rogaciov.
 The next season, he came second again, this time behind Serghei Cleşcenco.

-He was signed by Chornomorets Odessa in the summer of 2002.
+He was signed by Chornomorets Odesa in the summer of 2002.

 International career

 Miterev won 36 caps for the Moldova national football team.
 He played five games in 2006 FIFA World Cup qualification (UEFA).